-A direct descendent of the HK416, the MR556A1 is a semi-automatic rifle developed by Heckler & Koch as a premium level commercial/civilian firearm with match rifle capability.
-Like the HK416, the MR556A1 is a major product improvement over conventional AR-type carbines and rifles.
-The MR556A1 uses the HK proprietary gas piston operating system, employing a piston and a solid operating "pusher" rod in place of the gas tube normally found in AR15/M16/M4-style firearms.
+The thirty caliber (7.62 x 51 mm) counterpart of the 5.56 mm MR556A1, the MR762A1 also traces its lineage to the select fire HK416/HK417 model line.
+The MR762A1 is a semi-automatic rifle developed by Heckler & Koch as a premium level commercial/civilian firearm with match rifle capability.
+Like the entire line of HK416/HK417/MR556A1 long guns, the MR762A1 is a major product improvement over conventional AR-type carbines and rifles.
+The MR762A1 uses the HK proprietary gas piston operating system, employing a piston and a solid operating "pusher" rod in place of the gas tube normally found in many AR15/M16/M4/AR10-type firearms.

 This method of operation virtually eliminates malfunctions that are common to direct impingement gas systems since hot carbon fouling and waste gases do not enter the receiver area.
-This is the same key feature critical to the success of the HK416 rifles used by leading military and law enforcement customers.
-The MR556A1 is manufactured in the USA using American and German made components.
-The MR556A1 uses many of the same assemblies and accessories originally developed for the HK416 including the HK free-floating four-quadrant rail system.
+This is the same key feature critical to the success of the HK416 and HK417 rifles used by leading military and law enforcement customers.
+The MR762A1 is assembled in the USA using American and German made components.
+The MR762A1 uses many of the same assemblies and accessories developed for the HK417 including the HK free-floating four-quadrant rail system.

-The HK Free Floating Rail System (FFRS) handguard has four MIL-STD-1913 Picatinny rails and allows all current accessories, sights, lights, and aimers used on M4/M16-type arms to be fitted to the MR Series.
+The HK Free Floating Rail System (FFRS) handguard has four MIL-STD-1913 Picatinny rails and allows all current accessories, sights, lights, and aimers used on AR-type arms to be fitted to the MR Series.
 The HK rail system can be installed and removed with simple tools and returns to zero when reinstalled.
-The MR556A1 also has a Picantinny rail machined into the top of its upper receiver for mounting optics and mechanical sights.
+The MR762A1 also has a Picantinny rail machined into the top of its upper receiver for mounting optics and mechanical sights.